Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	= Conclusion

-	Qualitative survey and interview research supports the "2-week _Minecraft_ phase", indicating that abandonment of worlds follows the same cyclical pattern and is usually provoked by a similar set of factors after a period of intensive play.
+	Qualitative survey and interview research supports the "2-week _Minecraft_ phase", indicating that abandonment of worlds follows similar cyclical patterns and is usually provoked by a similar set of factors after a period of intensive play.
 	Many of these have to do with the fact that, while _Minecraft_'s sandbox-style gameplay enables creativity and exploration, it requires skills and design that can dry up after key goals are achieved via methods that are too simple.

 	One discovery was that worlds in singleplayer tended to be restarted more frequently, as there is no sustained social motivation when playing on your own.
 The multiplayer experience tends to extend the lifespan of the world, more often than not.